The Sons of Great Bear

 The Sons of Great Bear (Die Söhne der großen Bärin; literally, The Sons of the Great She-Bear) is a 1966 East German Western film, directed by the Czechoslovak filmmaker Josef Mach and starring the Yugoslav actor Gojko Mitić in the leading role of Tokei-ihto.
 The script was adapted from the eponymous series of novels by author Liselotte Welskopf-Henrich, and the music composed by Wilhelm Neef.
 The picture is a revisionist Western, pioneering the genre of the Ostern, and emphasises the positive portrayal of Native Americans, while presenting the Whites as antagonists.
-It is one of the most successful pictures produced by the DEFA film studio.
+It is one of the most successful pictures produced by the DEFA film studio, known for its series of "Indian films".